Home

 After all of the application-specific factors are determined, a decision can be made about the type of ventilation or cabinet cooling required, and which equipment provides the most appropriate performance and cost-effective solution.
 A little time and effort spent early in the design process to choose the optimum cooling equipment can save a lot of trouble and expense later, as this would prevent the need to retrofit with proper thermal management devices in the field.

-Heat Exchangers & Air Conditioners: In applications where equipment operating temperatures must remain near or below that of the surrounding ambient air, or where airborne contaminants pose a threat to electronic components, the enclosure interior must be isolated from the external environment.
-For such applications, a sealed enclosure with a heat exchanger or closed-loop air conditioning unit is required.
-Heat exchangers are recommended for equipment which can tolerate operating temperatures moderately higher than ambient, while air conditioners are required where equipment temperatures must be maintained at or below ambient.
+In applications where equipment operating temperatures must remain near or below that of the surrounding ambient air, or where airborne contaminants pose a threat to electronic components, the enclosure interior must be isolated from the external environment.
+For such applications, a heat exchanger or closed-loop air conditioning unit is required.

 10 Electrical Enclosure Cooling Considerations